ermadhur26/Pizza-Sales-Analysis/README.md

 Opportunities exist in weekday lunch offerings to boost overall performance.

 📊 Tools Used: Power BI, DAX, and data modeling for KPIs.

+Screenshots / Demos

+Show what the dashboard looks like.

+Dashboard Page 1 :

+Dashboard Page 2 :